Brady Leman

-Brady Leman (born October 16, 1986) is a Canadian freestyle skier specializing in ski cross, and the reigning Olympic champion in that discipline following his victory in the ski cross event at the 2018 Winter Olympics in Pyeongchang, South Korea.
+Brady Leman (born October 16, 1986) is a Canadian freestyle skier specializing in ski cross, and an Olympic champion in that discipline following his victory in the ski cross event at the 2018 Winter Olympics in Pyeongchang, South Korea.

 Career

 He won the opening event in the 2011–12 season after returning from multiple injuries and then finished the year as the second overall ranked male ski cross racer for the year.
 Leman, a former alpine skier, is noted for his smooth gliding and crisp passing skills.
 He was part of a Canadian sweep of the medals at the 2010 Winter X Games, where he finished in third place.
 Brady Leman skis for Elan as well as the Lake Louise Ski Resort.
 He also won the 2016 X Games Skier X event.

 A medal favourite at the 2010 Vancouver Olympics, Leman was unable to compete after a crash in a training run left him with a broken leg.

 Brady previously finished fourth in the 2014 Winter Olympics in Sochi, Russia, after crashing in the final bank.